Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

-There are strict requirements on what constitutes a valid consent.
-We will clarify these requirements in detail in the following sections, however here summarized:
+There are strict requirements on what constitutes valid consent.
+We will clarify these requirements in detail in the following sections, but here is a quick overview:

-With a valid consent, the user must be properly informed about who processes the data and for what purpose; consent must be written in a clear and easy to understand language; and consent must be explicitly given.
+With valid consent, the user must be properly informed about who processes the data and for what purpose; consent must be written in a clear and easy-to-understand language; and consent must be explicitly given.

-If you own a website, you are the data controller, and therefore responsible for collecting your users (and visitors) consent.
+If you own a website, you are the data controller and therefore responsible for collecting consent from your users (and visitors).

-Example: What is a valid consent on a website?
+Example: What is valid consent on a website?

-There are many requirements for a consent to be GDPR valid.
-Time of data processing; the format of consent; and that is has to be freely given, specific, informed and an unambiguous indication of the user’s agreement to data processing.
+There are many requirements for consent to be GDPR compliant.
+Time of data processing; the consent format; that has to be freely given, specific, informed, and an unambiguous indication of the user’s agreement to data processing.

-For a consent to be valid, data processing may not start before consent is given.
+Data processing may not start before consent is given for consent to be valid.
 This is called prior consent.
-It is the responsibility of the data controller (the website) to collect the user’s consent to cookies before they are set and begin processing personal data.
+The data controller’s responsibility (the website) is to collect the user’s consent to cookies before they are set and begin processing personal data.

-That is, the website must prevent its cookies (first- and third-party) to collect and process the user’s data, before he or she has given consent to it in the cookie pop-up.
+That means that the website must prevent its cookies (first- and third-party) from collecting and processing the user’s data before giving consent to it in the cookie pop-up.

 Example: What is prior consent?

-A consent must be freely given by the user.
-The whole purpose of a consent is, that the user has a choice, a choice to agree (consent) or not to personal data processing.
-A consent which is not freely given (no option to decline cookies) is not considered valid.
+The user must freely give consent.
+The whole purpose of giving consent is that the user has a choice, a choice to agree (consent) or not to personal data processing.
+Consent that is not freely given (no option to decline cookies) is not considered valid.

-Furthermore, no website may hide behind a cookie wall i.e. data for access model in which the user is not granted access to the site if he or she does not accept cookies.
+Furthermore, no website may hide behind a cookie wall, i.e. data for access model in which the user is not granted access to the site if it does not accept cookies.

 Example: What is freely given consent

-All purposes of data processing must be available for the user to accept or decline.
-In case of cookie pop-ups, the user must be presented with the option to accept or decline purposes like functional cookies, statistical cookies and/or marketing cookies.
+Every purpose of data processing must be available for the user to accept or decline.
+In the case of cookie pop-ups, the user must be presented with the option to accept or decline functional cookies, statistical cookies, and/or marketing cookies.
 Therein lies the notion of specificity.

-A user shall not agree or disagree to all at once; consent must be given to each and every specific purpose.
+A user shall not agree or disagree all at once; consent must be given for each and every specific purpose.

-In other words, consent must be concretized in such a way that it is clearly stated what consent is given to.
+In other words, consent must be concretized in such a way that it is clearly stated to what consent is given.

-If the data controller (the website) afterwards wishes to use the data for other purposes, a new consent must be obtained.
+If the data controller (the website) afterward wishes to use the data for other purposes, new consent must be obtained.

-A website has a cookie pop-up in which the user can accept or decline cookies by purpose, i.e. the user can freely decide whether he or she wants functional, statistical and/or marketing cookies to be set by the website.
+A website has a cookie pop-up.
+The user can accept or decline cookies by purpose, i.e., the user can freely decide which type of cookies (functional, statistical, marketing) should be set by the website.
 The user can easily toggle cookies by purpose on and off.
 Then the website’s cookie consent is specific.